mbedsyst/W25Qxxx_FLASH_Library/README.md

+# W25Qxxx Flash Memory Library
 A CMSIS based Library for Reading, Writing and Erasing the Winbond W256Q64FV SPI Flash Memory using an STM32F401 Nucleo Development Board.

-Used SPI2 with Software Slave Management.
+For a detailed explanation and implementation guide, visit the article on my blog:
+[Coming Soon]